scorpiodiagrams/fdg/wiki/chapter009.md

 ----
 ### Footnotes

-#FootnoteRef(1) Notice that =raise= and =lower= are not symmetrical.
+#FootnoteRef(1) Notice that #Code(raise) and #Code(lower) are not symmetrical.
 This is because vector fields and form fields are not symmetrical: a vector field takes a manifold function as its argument, whereas a form field takes a vector field as its argument.
 This asymmetry is not apparent in traditional treatments based on index notation.
-#FootnoteRef(2) The procedure =Lagrange-explicit= produces the accelerations of the coordinates.
-In this code the division operator (=/=) multiplies its first argument on the left by the inverse of its second argument.
+#FootnoteRef(2) The procedure #Code(Lagrange-explicit) produces the accelerations of the coordinates.
+In this code the division operator (#Code(/)) multiplies its first argument on the left by the inverse of its second argument.

 ```Scheme
 (define (Lagrange-explicit L)